Estimated Read Time: 4 minutes

-If possible, it’s always better to put off a salary discussion until you’re well into the interview, after you’ve had the opportunity to explain what you can bring to the table and learn a little more about what’s expected in the position.
+If possible, it’s always better to put off a discussion about your expected salary until you’re well into the interview, after you’ve had the opportunity to explain what you can bring to the table and learn more about what’s expected in the position.

 3. Look at the bigger picture

-5. Know when to walk
+4. Know when to walk

 You should know from your research, based on market trends and demand for your skills as well as the experience you bring to the table, what you should be getting paid.

 If you go too high, you can take yourself out of the running.
 If you go too low, you may end up with a less-than-appealing offer.